Remote Therapeutic Monitoring in Georgia.

 How does RTM work for providers in Georgia?

 Remote Therapeutic Monitoring (RTM) allows Georgia therapists and providers to bill Medicare for monitoring musculoskeletal and respiratory therapy outcomes using CPT codes 98975, 98976, 98977, 98980, 98981.
 Medicare covers RTM for MSK and respiratory therapy.
 GA Medicaid provides partial supplementary coverage.
-CCN Health provides the monitoring platform, therapy adherence tracking, and functional outcome documentation for Georgia rehabilitation programs.
+Georgia's 1.6M senior population drives demand for post-acute therapy monitoring.
+CCN Health provides the monitoring platform, therapy adherence tracking, and functional outcome documentation — integrating with 5+ major health systems including Emory Healthcare and Piedmont Healthcare.
+As an Interstate Medical Licensure Compact member, Georgia facilitates cross-state RTM delivery.

 Medicare Billing